Manoj-R-Kulkarni/hiera_file_generator/README.md

 ## Installation
 1. Clone the repository.
 2. Run `bundle install` to install the required gems.
-3. Set up the database by running `rails db:setup`.
-4. Start the Rails server with `rails server`.
+3. Start the Rails server with `rails server`.

 ## Contributing